OniroAI/Universal-segmentation-baseline-Kaggle-Airbus-Ship-Detection/README.md

 ### Run

-* The container could be started by shell script
+* The container could be started by a shell script

     ```
     cd cd airbus-ship-detection/docker